agrc/gis.utah.gov/about/policy/sgid/index.md

 ### Dataset Introduction Process
 {: .text-left }

-We will use the [Porter](https://github.com/agrc/porter) project to guide and track the steps needed to add or make breaking changes (remove, schema change, etc) to products contained in the SGID.
+We will use the [Porter](https://github.com/agrc/porter) project to guide and track the steps needed to add or make breaking changes (remove, schema change, etc.) to products contained in the SGID.
 A brief overview of these steps is included below.

 We will add a corresponding record to the [Data Stewardship spreadsheet](https://docs.google.com/spreadsheets/d/11ASS7LnxgpnD0jN4utzklREgMf1pcvYjcXcIcESHweQ/edit#gid=1).
 This will contain at a minimum: